 1. Permanent Dismissal is an involuntary separation of the student from the College without the possibility of future readmission.
 The student must leave the campus and is not eligible to participate in classes or any College-sponsored or College-related activities.
 The student is not permitted on campus without prior written permission from the Dean of Students or designee.
 The sanction of dismissal is permanently noted on the student's transcript.

-5. Probation is continued enrollment but with a warning that further misconduct or violation of College regulations during the period of probation will be referred to the appropriate committee or administrative officer and may result in the student's separation from the College.
+4. Disciplinary Probation is continued enrollment but with a warning that further misconduct or violation of university regulations during the period of probation will be referred to the appropriate committee or administrative officer and may result in the student's separation from the university.

-6. Warning is a notation confirming that a minor violation of College policy has occurred and that future violations may result in more severe sanctions.
+5. Warning is a notation confirming that a minor violation of university policy has occurred and that future violations may result in more severe sanctions.
 No student may receive more than two warnings in an academic year without more serious action being taken.